Jack London: Short stories

 Other stories from the Klondike period include: "All Gold Canyon", about a battle between a gold prospector and a claim jumper; "The Law of Life", about an aging American Indian man abandoned by his tribe and left to die; "Love of Life", about a trek by a prospector across the Canadian tundra; "To the Man on Trail," which tells the story of a prospector fleeing the Mounted Police in a sled race, and raises the question of the contrast between written law and morality; and "An Odyssey of the North," which raises questions of conditional morality, and paints a sympathetic portrait of a man of mixed White and Aleut ancestry.

 London was a boxing fan and an avid amateur boxer.
 "A Piece of Steak" is a tale about a match between older and younger boxers.
 It contrasts the differing experiences of youth and age but also raises the social question of the treatment of aging workers.
 "The Mexican" combines boxing with a social theme, as a young Mexican endures an unfair fight and ethnic prejudice to earn money with which to aid the revolution.

 Several of London's stories would today be classified as science fiction.
-"The Unparalleled Invasion" describes germ warfare against China; "Goliath" is about an irresistible energy weapon; "The Shadow and the Flash" is a tale about two brothers who take different routes to achieving invisibility; "A Relic of the Pliocene" is a tall tale about an encounter of a modern-day man with a mammoth.
+"The Unparalleled Invasion" describes germ warfare against China; "Golia" is about an irresistible energy weapon; "The Shadow and the Flash" is a tale about two brothers who take different routes to achieving invisibility; "A Relic of the Pliocene" is a tall tale about an encounter of a modern-day man with a mammoth.
 "The Red One" is a late story from a period when London was intrigued by the theories of the psychiatrist and writer Jung.
 It tells of an island tribe held in thrall by an extraterrestrial object.